OfficeDev/office-js-docs-pr/docs/tutorials/keyboard-shortcuts-tutorial.md

 > [!div class="checklist"]
 > * Configure the add-in's manifest.
-> * Create the extended overrides JSON file to define actions and their keyboard shortcuts.
+> * Create the shortcuts JSON file to define actions and their keyboard shortcuts.
 > * Map functions to runtime calls with the `associate` method.

-This tutorial assumes you're familiar with using the Yo Office generator to create add-in projects.
-Consider completing the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md), if you haven't already.
+> [!NOTE]
+> To start with a working version of the add-in with keyboard shortcuts already enabled.
+Clone and run the [Keyboard Shortcuts PnP](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts) and follow along using the instructions below.

 [!include[Keyboard shortcut prerequisites](../includes/keyboard-shortcuts-prerequisites.md)]